Unboxed-Software/solana-course/content/transfer-hook.md

 <Callout type="info">

 Note that the order of accounts in this struct matters.
-This is the order in which the Token Extensions program provides these accounts when it CPIs to this Transfer Hook program.
+This is the order in which the Token Extensions Program provides these accounts when it CPIs to this Transfer Hook program.

 </Callout>